Hero banner

 () Comments

-Sramana Mitra: Let’s start at the beginning of your story.
+Sramana Mitra: Let’s start with the beginning of your journey.
 Where are you from?
 Where were you born and raised?
-What kind of background?
+What kind of educational path did you follow?

 Hacker News